 In order to determine the potential for an undercount of Medicaid in the survey data, an analysis was undertaken using available administrative data on program enrollees.
-Based on administrative data, a total of 299,407 Rhode Island residents were enrolled in RIte Care, RIte Share, or other Medicaid programs.
-After post-stratification weighting, the survey estimate of the population enrolled in RIte Care, RIte Share or other Medicaid programs was approximately 238,000 Rhode Island Residents.
-This represents an undercount of 20%, which is an increase from the 2015 and 2016 surveys.
+Based on administrative data, a total of 300,571 Rhode Island residents were enrolled in RIte Care, RIte Share, or other Medicaid programs.
+After post-stratification weighting, the survey estimates of the population enrolled in RIte Care, RIte Share or other Medicaid programs was approximately 241,000 Rhode Island Residents.
+This represents an undercount of 19%, which is the same as during the 2018 survey